Have you ever sat down to fold laundry fresh out of the dryer only to find this?

 Aggravating, isn’t it?

 I love my husband.
-But the man has this uncanny ability of defying the laws of physics when it comes to spills and making messes.
 Yesterday he managed to spill the entire contents of his coffee mug onto the floor, but didn’t drop either his cell phones (yes, two) or his coffee mug.
-Please explain that one to me.
-Also, I have watched him be motionless with a drink in his hand and in a split second the drink is spilled everywhere.
+I have also watched him be still with a drink in his hand and in a split second the drink is spilled everywhere.
 He defies the law of physics.
-Please don’t try to convince me otherwise.

 So in searching ways to remove oil stains, I remember I read somewhere that you can “revive” old oil by adding a little more oil.
 Makes sense when I think of my cast iron skillets looking a tad dull before I add oil or butter on them.
 There’s still a slight sheen of oil there even when bone dry after cleaning with soap (which you’re not supposed to do, I know).